brownman/karma-intro/README.md

 $ grunt coverage
 ```

 This command is alias to `grunt karma:coverage coveralls`.
+`grunt karma:coverage` generates coverage reports and `grunt coveralls` posts to Coveralls.